cellml/libcellml/docs/tutorials/tutorial6/tutorial6_cpp.rst

 .. container:: dothis

     **4.b** Validate your model and print the errors to the terminal.
-    You should see errors related to missing specification of interface types, and - if you followed the example above - also about invalid connections between the n-gate component and the controller component.
+    You should see errors related to missing specification of interface types, and - if you followed the example above - also about invalid connections between the n-gate component and the controller and parameters components.

 .. code-block:: console